 When you use a credit card responsibly, it can offer you more convenience than other methods of payment, along with benefits such as fraud protection, and rewards on your purchases.
 Using a credit card responsibly is also one way to build credit (or rebuild your credit), which can benefit you financially in other ways

 How to use a credit card responsibly

 First, let’s examine how keeping your credit card information secure and staying aware of your credit card’s terms, like your interest rate, can help with responsible credit card use.

 Keep your credit card secure

-Another part of using a credit card responsibly is keeping your credit card information safe and secure.
-You should always keep your credit cards in a secure place, keeping them out of view in your car or at your workplace.
-Also, you should never loan your cards out to be used by others.
+A big part of using a credit card responsibly is keeping your credit card information secure.
+Keep your credit cards in a secure place and always out of view in your car or at your workplace.
+You should never loan your cards out to others, share your credit card information or numbers, or post images of your credit card to social media.
 If one of your cards is lost or stolen, it’s important to immediately contact your card issuer.

 Examine your monthly statements

-When you’re wondering how best to use a credit card, you’ll want to make sure you’re well aware of things like interest and fees charged, your spending limit and your annual percentage rate.
+Another aspect of properly using a credit card is to stay aware of any fees charged, your spending limit, and your annual percentage rate.
 These items can be found on your credit card statement.

 If you carry a balance, which accrues interest, you may want to use your credit card as sparingly as possible — or only for emergencies — to avoid quickly finding yourself burdened by high-interest debt.
-However, if you pay off your card balance every month, there is no reason why you wouldn’t want to maximize your credit card rewards by using your credit card more frequently.
+However, if you pay off your card balance every month, you can maximize your credit card rewards by using your credit card more frequently.

 Maximize your credit card rewards